Court date set for UAE appeal against Qatar's Asian Cup win - WHIZ News

 The Court of Arbitration for Sport said Tuesday it will hear the UAE’s appeal on March 12 in a case that alleges Qatar fielded two ineligible players at the tournament.
 The Asian Cup was hosted by the UAE during an ongoing diplomatic rift with neighboring Qatar, which will stage the next World Cup in 2022.

-A verdict by CAS judges is likely at least several weeks after the hearing.
+A verdict by CAS judges is likely at least several weeks after the hearing in Lausanne, Switzerland.

 The ruling could strip Qatar of its biggest success in world soccer, affect key young players in its World Cup planning, and see the UAE inflict an embarrassing loss on a regional political rival.